paololapo/8-bit-CPU-emulator/idea.md

 ### ALU
 ALU can perform either A+B or A-B.
 Depending on the result, the flags might be changed.
 Does it save the result on A?
-Do we need a class or it's part of the "main"?
+Yes, just overwrite one register Do we need a class or it's part of the "main"?
+Maybe in the main is better

 ### RAM